-In my (extensive) experience, crinkle cookies are often too sweet, and lack a rich chocolate flavor.
-To avoid this sad lack of chocolate, I packed these cookies with two types of chocolate and added just the right touch of sweetness.
+In my (extensive) experience, chocolate crinkle cookies are often too sweet, and lack a rich chocolate flavor.
+To avoid this sad lack of chocolate, I packed these chocolate crinkle cookies with two types of chocolate and added just the right touch of sweetness.
 The result is a dark, rich, fudgy flavor.

 An extra egg adds extra chew, which means these delicious delectables are cookie-shaped brownies.
 The younger version of me would make brownies just to eat the batter.
 The current version of me sometimes does this too.

 The secret to chocolate crinkle cookies, like these, are the crinkles.
 And they can be tricky to get right.
 To make sure the powdered sugar stays white, and does not melt into the cookies I created two protective barriers.
 Parchment paper is the first line of defense.
 The paper diffuses the direct heat from the cookie sheet.
 The second is a granulated sugar layer, placed between the cookie dough and the powder sugar.
 This sugar-shield protects the delicate powdered sugar from absorbing into the baking cookie.
 The result is a bright white coating, like a light dusting of snow.

 These simple, chocolate-ly crinkle cookies are perfect for the holidays or any-and-all days.
 For a Christmas version, try adding a teaspoon of peppermint extract with the vanilla extract – yummy 🙂

 Chocolate Crinkle Cookies

 - 1 cup 180 g semi-sweet chocolate chips